How coronavirus will impact students

 Coronavirus Job Retention Scheme

-The government has rolled out supportive measures known as the Coronavirus Job Retention Scheme, which covers the wages of those who would otherwise have been laid off as a result of the pandemic.
+The government has rolled out supportive measures known as the Coronavirus Job Retention Scheme, which helps to cover the wages of employees in companies that have been hit financially by the pandemic.

-Grants have been given to businesses so they can pay 80% of the wages of retained employees, to be capped at £2,500/month per employee.
+Grants have been given to businesses so that employees can receive 80% of their wages.
 This system basically allows employers to put people's jobs on hold, or on 'furlough', and provide them with some income in the meantime.

-Wages will be paid retroactively from 1st March and the system is set to run through until October 2020, which means that if you've been put on furlough, your employer should be eligible to claim until then.
-As usual, we'll post updates here as soon as we get them.
+The scheme is set to run through until the end of October 2020, which means that if you've been put on furlough, your employer should be eligible to claim until then.

 The idea is that employer payments substitute part of the government's contribution while staff continue to receive at least 80% of their original salary, up to £2,500 a month.

-- October: The government will pay 60% of wages up to a cap of £1,875.
-Employers will pay National Insurance and pension contributions and 20% of wages, making up 80% of wages up to a cap of £2,500.
+Currently, the government can pay 60% of wages up to a cap of £1,875.
+Employers pay National Insurance and pension contributions and 20% of wages – this means that employees will still receive 80% of wages up to a cap of £2,500.

 Who is eligible for furlough?

 Anyone who was employed and on their employer's PAYE payroll by 19th March of this year (the initial cut-off date of 28th February was extended by the government in April) on a full-time contract, part-time contract, through an agency, or on a flexible or zero-hours contract is eligible for furlough.

 Unfortunately, if you had not been put on your employer's payroll by 19th March, your employer will not be able to put you on furlough even though you were technically employed.